-Obama and Democrats in Congress are making a big push to raise the federal minimum wage.
-It's part of their effort to highlight income inequality, an issue they plan to emphasize in congressional elections this fall.
+Obama and Democrats in Congress made a big push this year to raise the federal minimum wage, but they were blocked by congressional Republicans.

-"This will help families," Obama told Congress during his State of the Union Address.
-"It will give businesses customers with more money to spend."
+“This will help families,” Obama told Congress in his State of the Union Address.
+“It will give businesses customers with more money to spend.”

 An analysis by the Congressional Budget Office highlights the political divide:

-Democrats touted the finding that increasing the minimum wage would boost earnings for more than 16.5 million people while lifting 900,000 people above the federal poverty level by 2016.
+Democrats touted the finding that increasing the minimum wage would boost earnings for more than 16.5 million people and lift 900,000 people above the federal poverty level by 2016.

-Republicans noted that CBO also said employment would be cut by roughly 500,000 jobs.
+Republicans noted that CBO also said the bill would cut employment by roughly 500,000 jobs.

 Follow Stephen Ohlemacher on Twitter at http://twitter.com/stephenatap